tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

         "backend": ["backend_name"] //List of one or more backends to be benchmarked },
       "browsers": {
-        "unique_identifier_laptop_or_desktop": {
+        "local": {},  // Benchmark on your local device "unique_identifier_laptop_or_desktop": {
           "base": "BrowserStack",
           "browser": "browser_name",